hashicorp/design-system/website/docs/components/table/partials/code/component-api.md

+## Component API

 The `Table` component itself is where most of options will be applied.
-Use of the component API (below) will automatically render sortable columns if desired.

-Additionally, there are child components that can also be used to provide custom options.
+However, the child components can also be used if a custom implementation is desired.

-*   The `Hds::Table::Tr` component is a template-only component.
-It supports `...attributes` but is not eligible to receive interactions.
+- The `Hds::Table::Tr` component is a template-only component.
+It supports `...attributes` but is not eligible to receive interactions (e.g., it cannot have an `onClick` event handler attached directly to it).
 It can contain `Hds::Table::Th` or `Hds::Table::Td` components.
-*   The `Hds::Table::Th` component is a template-only component.
-It supports `...attributes` but is not eligible to receive interactions itself, although it can contain interactive elements.
+- The `Hds::Table::Th` component is a template-only component.
+It supports `...attributes` but is not eligible to receive interactions itself, although it can _contain_ interactive elements.
 However, it is not likely that you will need to add interactive elements to this component as the sorting is already otherwise provided for.
-*   The `Hds::Table::Td` component is a template-only component.
-It supports `...attributes` but is not eligible to receive interactions itself; however it can contain interactive elements.
+- The `Hds::Table::Td` component is a template-only component.
+It supports `...attributes` but is not eligible to receive interactions itself (e.g., it cannot have an `onClick` event handler attached directly to it); however, it can _contain_ interactive elements (e.g., `<td><a href="user-info.html">User info</a></td>`)

 <Doc::ComponentApi as |C|>
   <C.Property @name="<:head>" @type="named block">